posener/posener.github.io/_posts/2018-06-16-go-swagger.md

 ### Implement a method

-As can be seen, the auto generated go code reutnrs 501 status code (not implemented HTTP error) for all the routes we defined.
+As you can see, the auto generated go code reutnrs 501 status code (not implemented HTTP error) for all the routes we defined.
-Implementing, what I like to call, "business logic" of the generated server is done in the `restapi/configure_minimal_pet_store_example.go` file.
+Implementing what I like to call "business logic" of the generated server is done in the `restapi/configure_minimal_pet_store_example.go` file.
-This file is auto-generated, and it is special - it will not be overwritten in a following invocation of a `generate server` command.
+This file is auto-generated, and it is unique - it will not be overwritten in a following invocation of a `generate server` command.
 As go-swagger suggest, you are allowed, and you should modify this file.
 It is created once - only when it does not exist.

 For the sake of the example, let's implement the pet list operation.

-In the file we will find this piece of code:
+In the file we find this piece of code:

 ```go
 func configureAPI(api *operations.MinimalPetStoreExampleAPI) http.Handler {